Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: Experimental Evaluation

-In this part, we evaluate the impact of $K$ in the homogeneous clustering of K-Means clients on the performance of the proposed HFLDD.
-Table \ref{IMPACTk} shows the test accuracies of HFLDD in the MNIST, CIFAR10 and CINIC10 datasets with different values of $K$.
-When $C=1$, on the CIFAR10 and CINIC10 dataset, the test accuracy is the highest when $K=10$, and shows a noticeable decline as $K$ decreases or increases.
-However, in the MNIST dataset, the test accuracy remains relatively unchanged as $K$ varies.
-This is because the MNIST dataset is relatively simple, making its data patterns and features easy to capture and understand.
-In this scenario, even if an inappropriate value of $K$ is selected, HFLDD still can easily learn the features in the MNIST dataset.
+In this part, we evaluate the impact of $K$ on the homogeneous clustering of K-Means clients on the performance of HFLDD.
+Table \ref{IMPACTk} shows the test accuracies of HFLDD in MNIST, CIFAR10, and CINIC10 with different values of $K$.
+When $C=1$, on CIFAR10 and CINIC10, HFLDD achieves the highest test accuracy when $K=10$, and shows a noticeable decrease as $K$ decreases or increases.
+However, in MNIST, the test accuracy remains relatively unchanged as $K$ varies.
+This is because MNIST is a relatively simple dataset, its data patterns and features are easy to capture and understand.
+In this scenario, even if an inappropriate value of $K$ is selected, HFLDD can still easily learn the features in the MNIST dataset.

-When $C=2$ and $C=10$, heterogeneity is mitigated and there is partial overlap in label classes between different clients, leading to a certain degree of overlap in the feature space.
-The test accuracy on the three datasets remains relatively stable as the value of $K$ changes.
-From this, we observe that when the heterogeneity of the data is not particularly severe, HFLDD exhibits robustness to the value of $K$.
+When $C=2$ and $C=10$, there is overlap in the label classes between different clients, leading to a certain degree of overlap in the feature space.
+The test accuracies on the three datasets remain relatively stable as the value of $K$ changes.
+We can see that when data heterogeneity is not particularly severe, HFLDD exhibits robustness to the value of $K$.

-In addition to model accuracy, we further examine the effect of $K$ on the convergence rate.
-As illustrated in Fig.~\ref{fig:clusternumber}.
-From the figure, we observe that the number of clusters has a relatively small effect on the convergence speed.